 Ransomware activity has dramatically outpaced data breaches and privacy event activity this past year.
-In fact, the number of ransomware incidents have risen by 486% from Q1 2018 to Q4 2020.
-And while ransomware has been rising, data breach/privacy events appear to have dropped in 2020, down 60% for the first decline in five years.
+In fact, the number of ransomware incidents has risen by 486% from Q1 2018 to Q4 2020.
+And while ransomware has been rising, data breaches or privacy events appear to have dropped in 2020, down 60% for the first decline in five years.

 Ransomware attacks have been around for many years.
-But 2020 has seen a dramatic growth due to the following factors:
+But 2020 has seen particularly dramatic growth due to the following factors:

 - The global pandemic – has caused in itself a surge in online traffic and a dramatic acceleration of the digital transformation.
 The more businesses are online the more potential targets for attacks.

 - Lowering the bar for attackers – in the past to launch a ransomware attack you had to be a sophisticated hacker (in addition to being a criminal that is willing to extort).
 Today, the bar is dramatically lower.
 Attack tools are offered online and there is even the possibility to hire 3rd party Ransomware as a Service (RaaS) to conduct attacks.

 Another recent ransomware trend is the shift from the “scattergun” approach of hitting large numbers of organizations with relatively small demands to the reconnaissance-based and carefully researched specific organizations.
 After infiltrating an organization’s systems, the attackers will take their time inside a network, identifying the biggest pain points at which to deploy their ransomware to maximum effect.